HarshithaBoppudi/harshithaboppudi_2511750_part4_tableau_dashboard/outputs/chart_selection_justification.md

 - **Design principle applied:** Appropriate sorting — bars are sorted descending by Profit, not alphabetically, so the worst performers are immediately visible at the bottom without the viewer having to scan the whole list.
 - **Mistake avoided:** Avoided a pie or donut chart for category share, since pie charts make it hard to compare more than 3–4 slices accurately — a bar chart with a clear length encoding was used instead.

-## 4. Customer Segment View — Highlight Table / Bar Chart
+## 4. Customer Segment View — Highlight Table

 - **Question answered:** How do Consumer, Corporate, and Home Office segments compare on sales, margin, average order value, and return rate?
 - **Why this chart type:** A highlight table (color-coded grid) is well suited to comparing a small number of categories (3 segments) across several measures at once side-by-side, which a single bar chart cannot do without becoming cluttered.